andrew/ultimate-awesome/README.md

 - [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
 - [awesome-agent-learning](https://github.com/artnitolog/awesome-agent-learning) - Guides, courses & reading lists for learning to build autonomous LLM agents.
 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
+- [awesome-3D-scene-graphs](https://github.com/DennisRotondi/awesome-3D-scene-graphs) - Awesome 3D Scene Graphs: a curated list of 3D scene graph generation and related resources!
+Now with a companion website to explore the literature!.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-docking](https://github.com/KyGao/awesome-docking) - An awesome & curated list of docking papers.
 - [awesome-human-activity-recognition](https://github.com/Leooo-Huang/awesome-human-activity-recognition) - Always up-to-date, most comprehensive HAR resource — continuously scanned and auto-updated from Papers with Code.
 53 datasets integrated across all modalities.